“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Perez was named Florida College Access Network’s 2022 College Ready Florida Innovator.
 She was selected for the award based on her leadership in redesigning The Immokalee Foundation’s college-preparatory programs to ensure every student acquires the technical skills, hands-on experience, and credentials that lead to a professional career and financial independence.

-For three consecutive years, Perez has earned a spot on the “Naples 100″—Naples Illustrated’s list of Collier County’s Most Influential Business Leaders.
+For four consecutive years, Perez has earned a spot on the “Naples 100″—Naples Illustrated list of Collier County’s Most Influential Business Leaders.
 In 2023, just months after receiving a Latino Lideres Award from Latin Times Magazine, she was one of only 10 business leaders selected for Gulfshore Business Magazine’s annual “Top Women in Business” list.

-She is also an Advisory Council member at the Water School at Florida Gulf Coast University and proudly serves on the Youth Leadership Collier selection committee.
+She is also on the Board of Advisors at the Florida College Access Network (FCAN), an Advisory Council member at the Water School at Florida Gulf Coast University, and proudly serves on the Youth Leadership Collier selection committee.

-Perez most recently was selected as a member of the 2023-2024 Leadership Education Class where she joins 43 other education leaders from across the state—including superintendents, school board members, educators, Florida Department of Education professionals, education foundation representatives, and other public officials—to intensively focus on the challenges and opportunities associated with vaulting Florida’s K-12 public schools to national prominence.
+She is a member of the 2023-2024 Leadership Florida Education Class where she joins 43 other education leaders from across the state—including superintendents, school board members, educators, Florida Department of Education professionals, education foundation representatives, and other public officials—to intensively focus on the challenges and opportunities associated with vaulting Florida’s K-12 public schools to national prominence.

 Her primary ambition is to help others accomplish their goals, whether family, co-workers or community members.
 She has always believed that, even if you help one person, you have helped the world.